modularml/mojo/stdlib/docs/faq.md

 #### 2. Are the MLIR dialects private?

-The Standard Library makes use of internal MLIR dialects such as `pop`, `kgen`, and `lit`.
+The standard library makes use of internal MLIR dialects such as `pop`, `kgen`, and `lit`.
 Currently, these are private, undocumented APIs.
 We provide no backward compatibility guarantees and therefore they can change at any time.
 These particular areas of the compiler and standard library are in active